A Survey on Multimodal Large Language Models: Introduction

-This paper categorizes recent representative MLLMs into four main genres: Multimodal Instruction Tuning (M-IT), Multimodal In-Context Learning (M-ICL), Multimodal Chain-of-Thought (M-CoT), and LLM-Aided Visual Reasoning (LAVR).
-The first three constitute the fundamentals of MLLMs, while the last one is a multimodal system with LLM as the core.
-Note that the three techniques are relatively independent and can be utilized in combination.
-Therefore, our illustration of a concept may also involve others.

-We organize the survey according to the four main categories and introduce them sequentially.
-We start with a detailed introduction of M-IT (\S \ref{sec:mmit}) to reveal how LLMs can be adapted for multimodality in terms of two aspects: architecture and data.
-Then we introduce M-ICL (\S \ref{sec:micl}), an effective technique commonly used at the inference stage to boost few-shot performance.
-Another important technique is the M-CoT (\S \ref{sec:mcot}), which is typically used in complex reasoning tasks.
-Afterward, we further summarize several roles that LLMs mainly take in LAVR (\S \ref{sec:vr}), which frequently involves the three techniques.
+The following parts of the survey are structured as such: the survey starts with a comprehensive review of the essential aspects of MLLMs, including (1) Mainstream architectures (\S \ref{sec:mllm_arch}); (2) A full recipe of training strategy and data (\S \ref{sec:mllm_train}); (3) Common practices of performance evaluation (\S \ref{sec:mllm_eval}).
+Then, we delve into a deeper discussion on some important topics about MLLMs, each focusing on a main problem: (1) What aspects can be further improved or extended (\S \ref{sec:extensions})?
+(2) How to relieve the multimodal hallucination issue (\S \ref{sec:hallu})?
+The survey continues with the introduction of three key techniques (\S \ref{sec:tech}), each specialized in a specific scenario: M-ICL (\S \ref{sec:micl}) is an effective technique commonly used at the inference stage to boost few-shot performance.
+Another important technique is M-CoT (\S \ref{sec:mcot}), which is typically used in complex reasoning tasks.
+Afterward, we delineate a general idea to develop LLM-based systems to solve composite reasoning tasks or to address common user queries (\S \ref{sec:vr}).
 Finally, we finish our survey with a summary and potential research directions.